0xjei/SawChain/README.md

 | shell                  | --                    | DockerHub | Environment for running Sawtooth commands.
 | settings-tp            | --                    | DockerHub | Built-in Sawtooth transaction processor.

-This table reports the endpoint connection, the download source and a short description for each component sketched in the architecture overview.

 # Getting Started
 This project use Docker to simplify dependencies and deployment.
 After cloning this repo, follow the instructions specific to your OS to install and run whatever components are required